Winthrop Kellogg: Other work

-The Ape and The Child
+The Ape and the Child

 Soon after arriving at Indiana, Kellogg began to plan an ambitious project concerning the comparative psychology of primates.
 No other investigation in his career would bring him quite as much attention as this project would.
 In the article "Humanizing the Ape", he argued for the necessity of comparative developmental studies of humans and non-human primates.
 Kellogg was interested in determining the "relative influence of nature and nurture on behavior".
 In the article, Kellogg proposed to raise an infant chimpanzee with his own infant son Donald.

 Kellogg generated this idea during his graduate time at Columbia and it is supposed that the idea was sparked by an article on the "wolf children" of India.
 Kellogg argued these children, and those like them, were born with normal intelligence as it would be unlikely that they would have survived.
 He asserted that the children learned to live like wolves because that was "what their environment demanded of them".
 Kellogg "believed in the strong impact of early experience and the existence of critical periods in development, and he maintained that the problem with civilizing feral children was the difficulty of overturning the habits learned early in life".
 Placing a "human infant of normal intelligence in an uncivilized environment and [observing…] its development in that environment" would be both unethical and not legal.
-The only other way to test this question of environment versus heredity would be to take a "wild animal and place it in the civilized environment of a human home" (p.
-466).
-There had been earlier attempts to get at this question concerning civilized apes, but none met the strict criteria Kellogg thought necessary, especially the criterion of a "situation that would assure that the animal was always treated as a human and never as an animal, particularly a pet" (p.
-467).
+The only other way to test this question of environment versus heredity would be to take a "wild animal and place it in the civilized environment of a human home".
+There had been earlier attempts to get at this question concerning civilized apes, but none met the strict criteria Kellogg thought necessary, especially the criterion of a "situation that would assure that the animal was always treated as a human and never as an animal, particularly a pet".

 It would be Robert Yerkes who would help Kellogg with his plan.
 Kellogg received the Social Science Research Council fellowship to work at the Yale Anthropoid Station in Florida in order to prepare for the project in 1931.
 That summer the Kellogg family moved to Florida.
 To his surprise, soon after arriving Kellogg learned that another post-doctoral fellow Carlyle Jacobsen had been studying an infant ape since its birth a year prior.
 To Kellogg's benefit, there had been no clear attempt to "humanize the ape".

 Shortly after arriving, and earlier than expected, a 7.5-month-old female infant chimpanzee joined the Kellogg family; her name was Gua.
-Donald (10 months old) and Gua were treated as equally "as possible, being dressed, bathed, fed, and taught in a similar manner" (p.
-46).
+Donald (10 months old) and Gua were treated as equally "as possible, being dressed, bathed, fed, and taught in a similar manner".
 Kellogg conducted a number of tests to measure their development as regularly as possible.
 As one might expect, Gua grew faster than Donald and even learned some behaviors more quickly.
 Gua seemed more dependent on human interaction and support than Donald.